stewtech/stewtech/README.md

 I started my coding journey as a software development student with a passion for learning everything I could about the programming world.
 Initially, I explored PHP, but soon developed a deep appreciation for C# and ASP.NET.

-For my capstone project in college, my team and I built a sub delivery website using C#, ASP.NET, .NET 6, and the MVVM design pattern.
-I took on the role of Project Manager and Developer, overseeing both technical and organizational aspects of the project.

 🔥 What I'm Learning

 I'm currently expanding my expertise in: